peetersthomas9/ML_CS_project2/README.md

 run : file where we can run our linear model to obtain the .cvs file with our prediction.

-BERTfinetunedmodels: Jupyter notebooks of BERT models and variants.
-They are meant to be run on google TPUs- in order to run on CPU or GPU they code will need to be modified a little bit.
-Checkpoints happen a little under 10K steps.

-how to run LSTM and linear model :
+BERTfinetunedmodels: Jupyter notebooks of BERT models and variants. how to run LSTM and linear model :

 Put the train and test set in data/not_preprocessed.